ginogeorgiev/Unity-Prototyping-Toolkit/docs/Q2 Quick Start Guide.md

 }
 ```

-- and than we add a HealthController to the player which handles the "DealDamageToPlayer_EmptyEvent"
+**Implementing the Health Controller**
+The `HealthController` script manages player health manipulation and triggers the game over event.
+It performs the following:
-	-  subtracts the damage amount from the players health
+- Subtracts the specified damage amount from the player's health.
-	-  and send an event if the player has no health (GameOver_EmptyEvent)
+- Sends a `gameOver_EmptyEvent` if the player's health reaches zero or lower.
 ```csharp
 public class HealthController : MonoBehaviour
 {